Monogamy of Entanglement Bounds and Improved Approximation Algorithms for Qudit Hamiltonians: Introduction

-Attempting to understand the entanglement that may be present in ground states, we consider a family of 2-\algprobm{LH} with each term being a projector onto maximally entangled states (potentially weighted).
+Attempting to understand the entanglement that may be present in excited states, we consider a family of 2-\algprobm{LH} with each term being a projector onto maximally entangled states (potentially weighted).
 A maximally entangled bipartite state can be specified uniquely (up to phase) by a \(d\)-dimensional special unitary.
 The \algprobm{Maximal Entanglement} problem is then defined as a tuple of an input graph, called the \emph{interaction graph}, and a sequence of qudit special unitaries, $\langle G = (V,E,w), (U_e)_{e \in E} \rangle$.
 Here, each $U_e$ then defines a rank-1 projector onto an arbitrary maximally entangled state, $\ket{\psi_e}\bra{\psi_e}$, from which we define the problem Hamiltonian $H = \sum_e w_e \ket{\psi_e}\bra{\psi_e}^e$.
-The task is to find the ground state and/or estimate the ground state energy of $H$.
+The task is to find the most excited state and/or estimate its energy.
 In this way, we view this problem as analogous to \algprobm{Unique Games} in which one is given a collection of edge permutations $(P_e : [d] \rightarrow [d])_{e \in E}$ and tasked to find an assignment $f : V \rightarrow [d]$ that satisfies as many of the permutations as possible\footnote{We say $P_{uv}$ is \textit{satisfied} by \(f : V \rightarrow [d]\) when $P_{uv}(f(v)) = f(u)$.}.
 Note that \algprobm{Unique Games} is not an instance of \algprobm{Maximal Entanglement} and \algprobm{Maximal Entanglement} is unrelated to the Unique Games generalizations considered in the non-local games literature \cite{kempe_unique_2010,mousavi_quantum_2024}.
-To further motivate the \algprobm{Maximal Entanglement} problem, we note that understanding the limits of entanglement arises naturally in the problem of finding ground states to frustrated systems\footnote{A LH is said to be \emph{frustrated} if there is no simultaneous ground state for all local terms.}.
+To further motivate the \algprobm{Maximal Entanglement} problem, we note that understanding the limits of entanglement arises naturally in the problem of finding excited states of frustrated systems\footnote{A LH is said to be \emph{frustrated} if the most excited state is not an eigenvector for all local terms.}.
 We propose the \algprobm{Maximal Entanglement} problem in an attempt to isolate this perspective and serve as a proxy for the limits of entanglement, as sums of rank-1 projectors onto maximally entangled bipartite states are naturally frustrated.